ElinaFF/PICO/index.md

 >
 > Package diagram

-This diagram shows all the classes that compose the Domain package of the Methabodashboard and the interaction between them.
+This diagram shows all the classes that compose the Domain package of MeDIC and the interaction between them.

 > ![](imgs/2022-06-07-16-37-38.png)
 >
 > Simplified class diagram of the Domain package

-This diagram shows all the classes that compose the UI package of the Methabodashboard and the interaction between them.
+This diagram shows all the classes that compose the UI package of MeDIC and the interaction between them.

 > ![](imgs/2022-06-07-16-37-55.png)
 >